vectordotdev/vector/docs/usage/configuration/sources/docker.md

   type = "docker"

   # A list of container ids to match against when filtering running containers.
-  # This will attempt to match the container id from the begining meaning you do
+  # This will attempt to match the container id from the beginning meaning you do
   # not need to include the whole id but just the first few characters.
 If no
   # containers ids are provided, all containers will be included.
   #